The acid medium (vinegar,whey) helps to neutralize the enzyme inhibitors (phytates), making beans and grains more digestible and nutrient-dense.

 What are phytates and why should I care what they are or want to remove them?

-I found a great discussion of this on Live Fit Blog:
+I found a great discussion of this on Live Fit Blog (the site is down for some reason at the moment):

 Phytates are the salts of phytic acid.
 More correctly named inositol hexakisphosphate, the acid (or salt) is a phosphorus based compound found in the many plants.
 Specifically those high in fiber, with concentrations generally being highest in foods containing large amounts of insoluble fiber.
 Occurring most frequently in nuts, seeds, legumes, and whole grains, phytates serve as the primary mechanism by which plants store phosphorus.
 Like so many other things in life, there is some debate about the health effects of phytates.
 Detractors claim they exhibit an anti-nutrient effect, while promoters tout their potential for reducing a variety of ills.Phytates As Anti-Nutrients